-Suspension is the disciplinary removal of a student from their regular educational program and activities in accordance with Education Law 3214
+Suspension is the disciplinary removal of a student from his or her regular educational program and activities in accordance with Education Law 3214

 Parent means parent, guardian or person in parental relation to a student.

 Violent student means a student under the age of 21 who engages in a violent or disruptive incident as described under Violent Conduct below.